Problem solving helps weigh the pros and cons of a situation.

 Innovation And Leadership in Problem-solving

-At the heart of innovation is problem solving.
+At the heart of innovation is problem-solving.
 Entrepreneurs and successful business people excel in solving problems.
 They see this as opportunities to create new products or services to benefit others.
-They scale up their enterprises to profit large section of the market, meaning customers.
+They scale up their enterprises to profit a large section of the market, meaning customers.
 They add value, reap handsome rewards from their endeavors.

-To be any where near being a top, dynamic, effective leader, problem solving abilities must be a priority resource in one’s arsenal.
+To be anywhere near being a top, dynamic, effective leader, problem-solving abilities must be a priority resource in one’s arsenal.
 It is that, plain and simple.
-One must be able to lead with superhuman abilities of taking care of peoples’ troubles.
+One must be able to lead with superhuman abilities to take care of peoples’ troubles.
 The greater your strengths in this department, you can command legions.

 It is a trait worth acquiring and cultivating within oneself.
 And to use at a moment’s notice if the need be required.